Cohort Retention Calculator

 The cohort retention heatmap visualizes this data as a matrix: rows are cohorts (grouped by acquisition month), columns are months since first acquisition, and cell color ranges from red (low retention) through yellow to green (high retention).
 The pattern that emerges — a steep drop in the first few months, then a flattening "smile" — is the signature of a product that successfully habits-forms its most engaged users.

-How to Read a Retention Heatmap
+How to Read a Retention Curve

 Start with the leftmost column (M1) and scan downward across rows.
 If newer cohorts (bottom rows) show higher M1 values than older cohorts, your product is improving.
 If the values are flat or declining, investigate what changed in your acquisition channels or onboarding.